shellspec/shellspec/README.md

 For example, run `shellspec --gen-bin @touch` to generate the `@touch` command.

 This is main purpose but support commands is just shell script, so you can also be used for other purposes.
-You can freely edit the support command.
+You can freely edit the support command script.

 #### Make mock not mandatory in sandbox mode